Draconizations/LnzLive/GUIDE.md

-# LnzLive guide
+# LnzLive Guide

+LnzLive is an interactive editor for P.F.
+Magic LNZ data.
+This guide will walk you through the various features of LnzLive and how to use them!

 ## Quickstart

-### Load LNZ into the editor
+### Loading LNZ into the Editor

+> Note: *Loading and saving LNZ data of game files directly is a **planned feature**.
+For now, you still need to open your `.pet`/`.baby`/`.cat`/`.dog` file first in LnzPro or another editor, and copy the LNZ text directly or export to file, to load into LnzLive.
+If you are using the web version of LnzLive, then you will have to import/export LNZ as files due to browsers restricting clipboard access.*

+You can load LNZ data in several ways:

-You can either start from a preset LNZ file under `Examples` in the file tree (left-hand panel) by double-clicking to load, or paste LNZ copied from a pet file (`.pet`, `.baby`) or breed file (`.dog`, `.cat`) into the text editor (right-hand panel).
+*   **Examples:** Double-click a preset LNZ file under `Examples` in the file tree (left-hand panel).
+These are useful for getting started and experimenting with the editor's features.
+*   **Copy-and-Paste:** Paste LNZ data copied from a pet file (`.pet`, `.baby`) or breed file (`.dog`, `.cat`) into the text editor (right-hand panel).
+*   **Import from File:** Click `File > Import LNZ / BMP / PNG` to load a `.lnz` text file from your computer.

-To load your own LNZ file, open in LNZPro, paste the contents into the editor, and hit `Apply Changes` or save (`CRTL+S`) to refresh the pet view.
-These will appear under `Local Storage` in the file tree, and can be right-clicked to rename or make backups, which is recommended.
+To see your changes, click `Apply Changes` or save with `CTRL+S`.
+Your imported files will appear under `Local Storage` in the file tree, where you can right-click to rename, create backups, or export as a `.lnz` text file.

+## User Interface Overview

 Helpful tips will appear at the top of the screen about visual and text editing tools.

-Don't forget to hit save or apply changes to see the results!

-> Note: *Loading and saving LNZ data of game files directly is a **planned feature**.*
+### File Tree (Left Panel)

+The file tree organizes your LNZ files, textures, and palettes.

+*   **Examples:** Contains preset LNZ files for you to explore and learn from.
+*   **Local Storage:** Stores LNZ files you have saved from the editor.
+*   **Local Textures:** Shows imported BMP texture files with a thumbnail preview.
+This allows you to quickly see which textures you have available.
+*   **Local Palettes:** Shows imported PNG palette files.
+Double-click to apply a palette to the current model.

+Right-click on a file in `Local Storage` for more options:

+*   **Delete:** Permanently removes the file.
+*   **Rename:** Changes the name of the file.
+*   **Backup File:** Creates a copy of the file named `{filename}_backup_#.lnz`.
+LnzLive keeps the 3 most recent backups, so you can revert to a previous version if something goes wrong.
+*   **Copy Filename:** For any LNZ, BMP, or PNG file, you can right-click and choose "Copy Filename" to get the file prefix for easy pasting into LNZ.
+*   **Export File:** Exports LNZ data to a `.lnz` text file to a save spot of your choosing.

+### Viewport (Center Panel)

+The 3D viewport displays the LNZ model.

+*   **Rotate:** Click and hold the left mouse button to rotate the model.
+*   **Zoom:** Use the mouse wheel to zoom in and out.
+*   **Pan:** Press the middle mouse button or hold `Space` and drag to move the model.
+*   **Quick Views:** Use the number keys `1-0` to jump to different camera angles (front, top, isometric, etc.).

+### Text Editor (Right Panel)

+The text editor displays the raw LNZ data.
+You can edit the data directly and see the changes in the viewport after applying them.

 ## Help!
 It crashes when I do X!